 - Average High: 83

 - Clear Blue Skies: Plentiful

 - Number of Visible Stars: Immeasurable

-Moreover, the cabins themselves embody our outdoor-oriented philosophy.
-We don’t believe in air conditioning at the Gulch.
+Our embody our outdoor-oriented philosophy.
+We don’t believe in air conditioning at The Gulch.
 Fresh air is much better.
-Granted, we don’t have to worry about AC when the summer weather is this nice, but it’s more than that: the point of being here is to spend time outside.
 Our cabins are certainly comfortable, but they are also open-air and rustic.
 They were designed to be part of the landscape, so outdoor lovers won’t have any trouble feeling right at home.

 Dietary Restrictions and Food Allergies

 Our cooks are happy to accommodate a wide variety of dietary needs: vegetarian, vegan, gluten-free, dairy-free are all common.
-Where appropriate, we also provide alternatives for those with food allergies.
 While we cannot accommodate every diet on the planet, we rarely have a trekker that we cannot please—the food gets outstanding reviews each year, and we are committed to keeping it that way.

 Pool and Showers

-While at Base Camp, you’ll have a chance every afternoon to cool off in our pool and wash up in our solar-heated showers.
-While it is never unbearably hot at the Gulch, an afternoon dip is something we can all look forward to.
+Every afternoon to cool off in our pool and wash up in our heated showers.
+While it is never unbearably hot at The Gulch, an afternoon dip is something we can all look forward to.